interfacevisionblog/interfacevisionblog.github.com/_posts/2014-09-18-design-javascript-and-homoiconicity.md

     persistIt2.go; // invoke the program

-How a bout we inject behavior to write a message to the console when the file_type form field is accessed:
+How about we inject behavior to write a message to the console when the file_type form field is accessed:

     var persistIt3 = persist ({
       fileName: formFieldGet ({